radiac/mara/docs/api/index.rst

     ``handler``
         A reference to a handler.
 Omit this argument if you are using ``listen`` as a decorator.
 See :ref:`event_handlers` for details.

+    ``front``
+        If ``True``, this will be added to the front of the handler list, rather than the back, meaning it will be the first handler to see it.
+If later handlers are also bound with ``front=True``, they will be inserted before this one.

 .. _method_service_trigger: